-Students in other schools or colleges at the University of Colorado Denver (including pre-engineering students in the College of Liberal Arts and Science) may not enroll in BIOE 1010, 1020, 2010 or 2020 until they have been admitted to the College of Engineering and Applied Science (CEAS) as a bioengineering pre-major.
+Students in other schools or colleges at the University of Colorado Denver (including pre-engineering students in the College of Liberal Arts and Sciences) may not enroll in BIOE 1010, 1020, 2010 or 2020 until they have been admitted to the College of Engineering and Applied Science (CEAS) as a bioengineering pre-major.

-CU Denver students interested in a B.S. in Bioengineering, but not enrolled as a CEAS student must request an inter-university transfer (IUT).
+CU Denver students interested in a BS in Bioengineering, but not enrolled as a CEAS student must request an intra-university transfer (IUT).
 Those approved for an IUT will be entered into the pre-major program and, as is the case with all bioengineering pre-majors, must complete the pre-major coursework before applying for full major status.
 Admission to the bioengineering pre-major does not guarantee admission to the major.
 The major application process and requirements will be dictated by the year a student intends to become a full major, not the year they submit their IUT request.

 - A 2.75 (or higher) cumulative CU Denver GPA

 - A 2.5 (or higher) GPA in Calculus I, Calculus II, and Calculus-based Physics I and the corresponding Lab and no lower than a C- in any one of these courses.

 - A C- or higher in all other bioengineering pre-major requirements taken prior to or at the time of the request.